United States Marine Corps Recruit Training: Rivalry

 The intense nature of recruit training lends itself to competition and rivalry between recruits at every level, from squads and platoons up to the rivalry between the two recruit depots.
 Each platoon in a given company competes to win trophies for having the highest collective scores in marksmanship, close order drill, academic testing and the final physical fitness test.
 Platoons that do poorly are sometimes nicknamed the "booger" platoon.
 In addition to the formal tests, platoons will continuously compete in everyday activities.
 The most frequent competitions involve seeing which platoon can recite knowledge the loudest.
 While each company will be at a different point in the training cycle at a given time and thus not able to compete directly, graduates and drill instructors foster an atmosphere of friendly rivalry.
 However, the rivalry between MCRDs Parris Island and San Diego is much more pronounced.
 Marines trained at San Diego are often referred to as "Hollywood Marines" because of the base's location in Southern California.

 Training schedule

 Recruit training is 13 weeks, which includes a week of receiving followed by 12 rigorous weeks of training.
-In February 2018, the Marine Corps added a 4th phase to the matrix that previously only have 3 phases.
+In February 2018, the Marine Corps added a 4th phase to the matrix that previously only had 3 phases.
 This 4th stage allowed for an additional week after the Crucible.
 This week allows new Marines to adjust from being a recruit to actually being a Marine.
 Both MCRD Parris Island and San Diego follow the outline of a 4 phase matrix, however, individual weeks and days vary.
 The following schedule breakdown is of recruit training at MCRD San Diego.